AmitKumarDas/Decisions/blogs/installer_the_way_I_think.md

     namespace:
     # will make use of this service account for all the appropriate resources
     serviceAccountName:
-    # specific resources of this release to override
+    # will add these label(s) to all the resources
+    labels:
+    # will add these annotation(s) to all the resources
+    annotations:
-    # can specify a complete resource as well that should be installed
+    # specify complete resource or partial resource spec to install
+    # a future item; may or may not required; a classic case for overlays
     resources:
+    # kind can be CASTemplate
     - kind:
-      namespace:
+      # make use of specific parts of the kind
+      spec: |
+        # type can be SPC or CStor Volume or Jiva Volume
+        type:
+        defaultConfig:
     - kind:
-      apiVersion:
-      namespace:
-    - kind:
-      name:
-      namespace:
-      # override the entire spec
+      # doc can be the entire resource
-      spec: |
+      doc: |
 uninstall:
   # remove all resources from test namespace with 0.7.0 as the version
   - version: 0.7.0